 - Slice evenly.
 Uneven slices means uneven drying.

 - Pre-treat if needed.
 Some foods need blanching to stop the sugar/protein exchange process.
 Foods that need blanching include root vegetables (carrots, potatoes, etc) and celery.
 Some fruit may need to be dipped into a solution of ascorbic acid dissolved in water to prevent it from browning.
-That’s about all the preparation that’s needed.

 - Space evenly on trays.
 You want good air circulation, so you don’t want pieces overlapping.